sc-higher/cs-jhu/Algorithms/PA3/readme.txt

 javac *.java
 java Driver ../input/<filename> <output-filename>

-Input files contain one integer per line with no blank/empty lines.
+Input files contain one binary string/integer per line with no blank/empty lines.
 See one of the provided input files for an example.